pywbem/pywbemtools/docs/pywbemclicommands.rst

       mock-server:
       ca-certs: None

-See :ref:`pywbemcli connection show --help` for details.
+See :ref:`pywbemcli connection show --help` for the exact help output of the command.

 .. _`Connection test command`: